Rayiumir/laravel-metabox/README.md

 # Laravel Metabox

-MetaBox is a highly useful feature for retrieving or displaying WordPress information.
-We decided to bring this Meta Box functionality to Laravel.
-With Laravel Meta Box, you can define features such as custom fields for posts without the need to create a custom field table in the database.
+Metabox is a highly useful feature for retrieving or displaying WordPress information.
+We decided to bring this Metabox functionality to Laravel.
+With Laravel Metabox, you can define features such as custom fields for posts without the need to create a custom field table in the database.

 # Installs